heliophysicsPy/summer-school-24/aiml-tutorial/CourseMaterials/models.md

 ## Loss Functions and Performance Measures

+A common performance measure is represented by a **loss function**, or **cost function**.
+A cost function is constructed from parameters that represent how far off the model is from "perfect" performance.
+They quantify the model's output relative to the target output.
+It is rare to achieve perfect performance (because datasets are rarely perfect), so the objective of the model is to find a solution that minimizes the total cost.

+![Simple Decision Tree Diagram ](/aiml-tutorial/images/performance_measure.png)

 **Loss functions**, or error functions, can be the most important choice when building a neural network.
 They define the goal of the model, provide a measure of success, and can make the difference between an effective and ineffective model.

-Loss functions quantify the model's output relative to the target output.
 A common loss function is mean square error (MSE).
 MSE is often used in regression problems (fitting a function) - a simple least-squares-fit is an example of one.

 <a href="https://www.datacamp.com/tutorial/loss-function-in-machine-learning">This article by Richmond Alake on datacamp.com describes a variety of loss functions and how they are commonly used.</a>